elastest/elastest-data-manager/docs/index.md

 ## How to run

-Elastest Data MAnager (EDM) is integrated in ElasTest TORM.
-To execute EUS follow the [instructions to execute ElasTest](https://github.com/elastest/elastest-torm/blob/master/docs/index.md).
+Elastest Data Manager (EDM) is integrated in ElasTest TORM.
+To execute EDM follow the [instructions to execute ElasTest](https://github.com/elastest/elastest-torm/blob/master/docs/index.md).

 ## Development documentation